-O Positive growth momentum is expected to continue for the remainder of 2005.
-However, foreign currency translation is not expected to be as much a factor in 2005 as it was in 2004.
-Most of the Mill Services growth this year should come primarily from add-on services and investments, including possible bolt-on acquisitions. - The increased energy-related costs this Segment experienced during the first quarter of 2005 are expected to persist through the rest of the year; however, it is expected that price escalation clauses that are built into existing contracts will assist the Company in recovering a portion of these increased costs from customers. - o The risk remains that certain Mill Services customers may be acquired or consolidate in the future, which could have an adverse impact on the Company's income and cash flows.
+- o The benefit of new contracts is expected to offset the expected static steel production levels in the third quarter of 2005, and results should approximate the third quarter of 2004.
+The Company expects to see a return to overall growth in steel production during the fourth quarter of 2005, resulting in additional positive growth for this Segment. - The effect of foreign currency translation for the remainder of 2005 is unknown.
+Most of the Mill Services growth this year should come primarily from add-on services and investments, including possible bolt-on acquisitions. - o The increased energy-related costs this Segment experienced during the first half of 2005 are expected to persist through the rest of the year; however, price escalation clauses that are built into certain existing contracts will assist the Company in recovering a portion of these increased costs from customers. - o The risk remains that certain Mill Services customers may be acquired or consolidate in the future, which could have an adverse impact on the Company's income and cash flows.
 Conversely, such consolidation may provide additional service opportunities for the Company.
 A merger during April 2005 of two of the Company's larger customers has created the world's largest steel company.
 Currently, the effect of this merger on the Company cannot be estimated.